Christmas Markets Beyond Vienna: Strasbourg, Tallinn, and Budapest with Kids

 Vienna Was Lovely.
 But the Best European Christmas Markets Are Elsewhere.

 Vienna's Christmas markets are gorgeous.
 The Rathausplatz is iconic.
 The City Hall lit up against the snow is the postcard image every Christmas-market article uses.
-But here is what nobody tells you when you spend 1,200 dollars on flights to do the Vienna Christmas circuit: three other European Christmas markets are objectively better with kids than Vienna, and one of them is older than the printing press.
+But here's what nobody tells you when you spend 1,200 dollars on flights to do the Vienna Christmas circuit: three other European Christmas markets are objectively better with kids than Vienna, and one of them is older than the printing press.

 This is the realistic 2026 family guide to the European Christmas markets that deserve more attention than they get.
-Specifics on dates, the kid-friendly logistics, what to eat, what to drink, what to buy, and how to combine two of them into one extraordinary December trip.
+Specifics on dates, kid-friendly logistics, what to eat, what to drink, what to buy, and how to combine two of them into one extraordinary December trip.

 Strasbourg, France: Christkindelsmarik 1570